mworion/dbus-cpu/doc/index.rst

     :align: center
     :scale: 71%

-The basic idea is that dbus-seplos will generate a second path only readable to the seplos BMS and try to gather all further detailed information from the BMS like cell voltages and offer them in dbus of a venus system.
-Further it will add and change some venus UI pages to show these information.
+The basic idea is that dbus-cpu will show some CPU stats on the GUI.
 This is a driver for Venus OS devices (any GX device sold by Victron or a Raspberry Pi running the Venus OS image).

 .. warning:: Expert functionality!
 You should be sure about what you are doing.
              I do not take any responsibility for any damage or loss of data.